Aventura (band): Inmortal Tour (2019–2021)

-Possible forthcoming album, Final reunion, and Cerrando Ciclos (2022-2025)
+Possible forthcoming album, final reunion, and Cerrando Ciclos (2022–2025)

 In 2022 and 2023, Romeo released his fifth studio album Formula, Vol. 3, and went on a tour which included numerous sold-out stadium shows.
 Meanwhile, Henry would release numerous singles.
 As for Lenny and Max, they would have these special events tour where they would play Aventura hits in clubs and small venues.
 Also, Max got to release rap singles and a few albums eventually.
 The albums were, Fama Y Dolor, Rise of the Phoenix, and Max Beats Vol. 1.

 On May 10, 2022, Max "Agende" Santos was interviewed by Mega Atlanta Radio.
 He mentioned a forthcoming album was in the works, but that he had no concrete announcement to make.
 Romeo's fifth studio solo album, Formula, Vol. 3, included a skit in which a preview of a song was played.
 Fans claimed that the snippet didn't sound like a Romeo Santos song, but an Aventura song instead, which insinuated that the group would eventually reunite soon.

 On February 25, 2024, Romeo posted a social media, announcing that he would be posting something the following day.
 The next day, every member of the group posted a video that indicated that they were back.
 The following day, they announced dates for their tour, Cerrando Ciclos, which is considered the group's final tour.
 On April 2, 2024, they released their first single since 2021 and first bachata song since 2019, "Brindo Con Agua".
 It was released under Henry's record label Hustlehard Entertainment LLC.
 It is also the fifth song and first single from the group in which Henry is the lead vocalist.
 This is the second Aventura song to be featured in one of the members solo projects instead of an album by the group as it is the eighth and lead single for Henry's upcoming sixth studio album, 2.0.
 The album was released on May 31, 2024.
-Aventura have hinted at a possible group album, but no official announcement has been made.
+Aventura have hinted at a possible group album, but no official announcement was ever made.
+The tour started at the beginning of the same month as the release of Henry's album at the Golden 1 Center in Sacramento, California, United States, and it ended on at the Félix Sánchez Olympic Stadium in Santo Domingo, Dominican Republic on January 5, 2025.